Brown-University-Library/eaccpf-indexer/README.md

-  --infer      Infer concepts, entities, locations from free text fields --post       Post Solr Input Documents to Apache Solr index --report     Generate a report and write to specified path --transform  Transform EAC, EAC-CPF files to Solr Input Document format
+  --infer      Infer concepts, entities, locations from free text fields --post       Post Solr Input Documents to Apache Solr index --report     Generate a report and write to specified path --transform  Transform metadata files to Solr Input Document format

 Copy indexer.cfg.example into a new configuration file and edit as needed.